ionic-team/ionic-framework/core/src/components/backdrop/readme.md

 boolean

-If true, the backdrop will stop propogation on tap.
+If true, the backdrop will stop propagation on tap.
 Defaults to `true`.

 #### tappable